Who cares about the big screen TV or the high-priced artwork? For many couples, the important question is “who gets custody of Fluffy?”

 If you and your ex cannot come to an agreement, the decision will be made by the judge.
 The judge may base his decision on any number of factors.

 Fluffy is important to you.
-You need a San Francisco divorce lawyer who is familiar with California’s pet custody rulings and who understands that pets are more than possessions.
+You need a Marin County divorce lawyer who is familiar with California’s pet custody rulings and who understands that pets are more than possessions.
 Protect your relationship with your pet; call the Law Offices of Paul H. Nathan at 866-414-4091.